The Son of God Is Lord over All

 Thus God made the firmament, and divided the waters which were under the firmament from the waters which were above the firmament; and it was so.
 Genesis 1:7 (NKJV)

-Therefore, according to the Bible, the firmament is hard and strong enough to support the enormous weight of untold amounts of water which are above it.
+Therefore, according to the Bible, the firmament is strong enough to support the enormous weight of untold amounts of water which are above it.

 After some of this water was released upon the earth in judgment during the great flood (Genesis 7:11-12), there is no reason to suppose that those waters were not replaced.
-In fact, there may be a giant system of water above and below the earth, which ancient Hebrews believed looked something like hebrew earththe image on the right.
+In fact, God may have created a giant system of water above and below the earth, which ancient Hebrews believed looked something like firmamentthe image on the right.
 Sadly, the translators of the New Living Translation took the liberty to translate mayim as “water vapor.”
 Often they do a good job of translating idea for idea, especially when it comes to helping us understand theological terms such as justification, but, in this case, they did us a great disservice.
 Mayim means waters or a flood, not vapor.
-Again this demonstrates how translators, who are assigned the task of representing in English what the original languages say, can stray far from their duty by resorting to eisegesis to uphold current scientific ideas.
+Again this demonstrates how translators, who are assigned the task of representing in English what the original languages say, can stray far from their duty.

-Almost all translators choose English words for raqia (firmament) that are more palatable to our modern “scientific” heliocentric worldview.
+Almost all translators choose English words for raqia (firmament) that are more palatable to the modern “scientific” heliocentric worldview.
 Check it out for yourselves.
 The NASB, ESV, and NET, my usual “go to” versions for a literal rendering of the Bible, all use the word “expanse,” which communicates absolutely nothing of the hard and strong nature of the firmament, but provides the heliocentrist with complete liberty to superimpose that unscriptural view, complete with unlimited expanses of “outer space,” upon the Bible.
 The KJV and NKJV are faithful to the Hebrew language and use the word “firmament” to communicate its solidity and strength.
+The Septuagint, a Greek translation of the Old Testament that Jesus and the apostles used, translated firmament as “stereoma,” which means something firm or solid.

 Can you, with Him, spread out the skies, Strong as a molten mirror?
 Job 37:18 (NASB95)

-So a proper biblical understanding of the heavens must include the presence of a super-strong solid firmament separating waters from waters, in which God placed the sun, moon, and stars on day four of creation.
+So a proper biblical understanding of the heavens must include the presence of a super-strong solid firmament separating waters above from waters below, in which God placed the sun, moon, and stars on day four of creation.

 Then God said, “Let there be lights in the firmament of the heavens to divide the day from the night; and let them be for signs and seasons, and for days and years; 15 and let them be for lights in the firmament of the heavens to give light on the earth”; and it was so.
 16 Then God made two great lights: the greater light to rule the day, and the lesser light to rule the night.
 He made the stars also.
 17 God set them in the firmament of the heavens to give light on the earth, 18 and to rule over the day and over the night, and to divide the light from the darkness.
 And God saw that it was good.
 19 So the evening and the morning were the fourth day.
 Genesis 1:14–19 (NKJV)